-CME/CE credit available February 15, 2018 – March 31, 2019.
-Estimated time to complete all chapters: 14.25 hours.
+CME/CE credit available May 13, 2020 – May 13, 2021.
+Estimated time to complete all chapters: 14 hours.
 Jointly provided by the Annenberg Center for Health Sciences at Eisenhower and American Academy of HIV Medicine, in collaboration with Postgraduate Institute for Medicine.
-This activity is supported by independent educational grants from Gilead Sciences, Inc. and Janssen Therapeutics, Division of Janssen Products, LP.

 The American Academy of HIV Medicine (AAHIVM), the American Geriatrics Society (AGS) and the AIDS Community Research Initiative of America (ACRIA) released the first clinical treatment strategies for managing older HIV patients: The HIV and Aging Consensus Project: Recommended Treatment Strategies for Clinicians Managing Older Patients with HIV in the fall of 2011.